 From Heceta Head, continue south about 20 miles to Florence.
 There are a few stops you might want to make along this stretch of road.
 Shortly after leaving the lighthouse, there is a scenic overlook offering the best view of the lighthouse – and sea lions often hang out on the rocks below.
 Just beyond that is the Sea Lions Cave, which is an interesting (yet smelly and noisy) attraction.
 Finally, as the road bends inland, there is another phenomenal viewpoint that looks directly south over Heceta Beach.
 Then, complete the day’s drive to Florence.

 Old Town Florence, Oregon is nestled along the Siuslaw River – and easy to miss if you don’t follow the signs to the Old Town before crossing over the Siuslaw Bridge.
 The charming town has a long history as a fishing village but is now more of a quaint tourist destination.
-The main street, Bay Street, runs parallel to the river and features souvenir shops, seafood restaurants and fun bars.
+The main street, Bay Street, runs parallel to the river and features souvenir shops, a variety of restaurants and fun bars and cafes.

 After three long days on the best Oregon Coast road trip, spend your time in Florence strolling along Bay Street and popping into shops.
 For dinner, eat at the delightful Waterfront Depot (consider making reservations) – and order their signature dish, Crab-Encrusted Halibut (believe us, it’s divine!).

-While there are numerous motels along Highway 101, we think the best place to stay in Florence is right in the heart of the Old Town.
+While there are numerous motels along Highway 101, we know the best place to stay in Florence is right in the heart of the Old Town.
 The River House Inn has a prime location on the river and is right on Bay Street.
-However, if a beach stay is more your style, check out Driftwood Shores Resort, which is a bit of a drive from the Old Town, but offers incredible beach views and direct access to the sand.
+However, if a beach stay is more your style, check out Driftwood Shores Resort, which is a short drive from the Old Town and offers incredible Heceta beach views and direct access to the unspoiled sand.

 We include a lot of Oregon Coast road trip stops in Day 3 of our itinerary.
 If you have time to plan a 5-Day Oregon Coast road trip, we recommend stopping and spending the night in Newport, rather than continuing all the way to Florence.
 This will break up the two days of sightseeing for a more leisurely pace.